-The start of the Premier League campaign is only a week away!
-So we are bringing you the latest odds, from Paddy Power, on who will be crowned champions in May 2021.
+We are now well into the 2020/21 Premier League season and there have been some huge results already!
+We are bringing you the latest odds, from Paddy Power, on who will be crowned champions in May 2021.

 Last season was a walk in the park for Liverpool, the finished champions on 99 points, 18 ahead of Man City.
 This season though, the blue side of Manchester will be hoping they can bridge that gap and regain the Premier Leauge trophy from Jurgen Klopp’s side.